 - a.
-Description of the Issue OR Statement of the Problem if research is involved: - Identify or introduce the issue to be addressed by the grant and why this program/these proposed activities are necessary (significance/value). - Describe and demonstrate understanding of the nature and scope of the problem to be addressed, using data and research as support. - · Describe successful efforts to date to address the needs identified. - Describe the need for assistance and resources to address the problem. - · Briefly introduce how the applicant proposes to address the problem.

-b.
-Project Design and Implementation:

-- Describe in detail the proposed deliverables during the planning and implementation phases.
-Address in detail how the applicant proposes to undertake and accomplish the objectives and deliverables. - Describe the strategy to address the needs identified in the Description of the Issue/Statement of the Problem. - Include a timeline/program plan that identifies the major tasks and deliverables of the proposed program and who is responsible for each activity. - Address whether any of the program-specific priority areas have been met. - Explain the applicant's inability to fund the collaboration program adequately without federal assistance. - Specify how the federal support provided will be used to supplement, and not supplant, state, local, Indian tribe, or tribal organization sources of funding that would otherwise be available, including billing third-party resources for services already covered under other programs such as Medicaid, Medicare, and the State Children's Insurance Program.
+Description of the Issue OR Statement of the Problem if research is involved: - · Identify or introduce the issue to be addressed by the grant and why this project/these proposed activities are necessary (significance/value). - Describe and demonstrate understanding of the nature and scope of the problem to be addressed, using data and research as support. - Describe successful efforts to date to address the needs identified. - Describe the need for assistance and resources to address the problem. - · Briefly introduce how the applicant proposes to address the problem. - b.
+Project Design and Implementation: - Describe in detail the proposed deliverables during the planning and implementation phases.
+Address in detail how the applicant proposes to undertake and accomplish the objectives and deliverables.
+Describe the strategy to address the needs identified in the Description of the Issue/Statement of the

+- · Include a timeline/project plan that identifies the major tasks and deliverables of the proposed project and who is responsible for each activity.

+Address whether any of the program-specific priority areas have been met.
-c.
-Capabilities and Competencies:

-- Describe the capabilities and competencies of the applicant to manage the award. - Provide a detailed description of the capacity of the partner(s) and the key personnel to deliver the required services and perform the key tasks described under Project Design. - Include a letter of support from the joint applicants' agency executives demonstrating agency commitment to the program.
-Demonstration of the partners' commitment will contribute to scoring under this criterion.

-Describe how the proposed management structure and staffing of the program will facilitate the delivery of the required services.
-The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/program plan.
-Information regarding the personnel assigned to these tasks and whether their résumés and role descriptions are included will contribute to the assignment of points relative to this criterion.

-- d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures: - Describe the manner in which the data required for this solicitation's performance measures will be collected, including the system(s) used and the person(s) responsible. - Describe whether and how other relevant performance measures will be documented, monitored, and evaluated. - Describe the process for measuring program performance.
-Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the impact of the program. - Describe the process to accurately report data.
+- Explain the applicant's inability to fund the collaboration program adequately without federal assistance. - · Specify how the federal support provided will be used to supplement, and not supplant, state, local, Indian tribe, or tribal organization sources of funding that would otherwise be available, including billing third-party resources for services already covered under programs (such as Medicaid, Medicare, and the State Children's Insurance Program). - c.
+Capabilities and Competencies: - Describe the capabilities and competencies of the applicant to manage the award. - Provide a detailed description of the capacity of the partners and the key personnel to deliver the required services and perform the key tasks described under Project Design. - · Include a letter of support from the joint applicants' agency executives demonstrating agency commitment to the project.
+Demonstration of the partners' commitment will contribute to scoring under this criterion. - · Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
+The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/project plan.
+Information regarding the personnel assigned to these tasks and whether their résumés and role descriptions are included will contribute to the assignment of points relative to this criterion. - d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures: - · Describe the manner in which the data required for this solicitation's performance measures will be collected, including the system(s) used and the person(s) responsible. - Describe whether and how other relevant performance measures will be documented, monitored, and evaluated. - Describe the process for measuring project performance.
+Identify who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the impact of the project. - Describe the process to accurately report data.

-Note: applicants are not required to submit performance data with the application.
+Note: Applicants are not required to submit performance data with the application.
 Rather, performance measures information is included as an alert that successful applicants will be required to submit performance data as part of the reporting requirements under an award.